ksalzke/defer-tag-omnifocus-plugin/README.md

 This function checks for any uncompleted 'scheduler' tasks with defer dates before the current time and updates relevant tag statuses accordingly (from oldest defer date to newest).
 It then marks these scheduler task as complete.

 This function can be run manually using the `Update Timed Tags` action but can also be scheduled to run at regular intervals using external tools e.g. Keyboard Maestro.

+## getProj

+This function creates the folder and project used to store the 'scheduler' tasks, if they do not already exist.

+It then returns the project object.

 ## checkPlace